gfx687/pomodoro-timer/README.md

 - pausing the timer within one seconds of the start no longer leaves it in a faulty state
 - timer no longer auto-resumes when an offline client connects to the backend

-**WebSocket API**:
+### v0.3.0

+Breaking changes:
+- backend no longer broadcasts TimerStatus every 10 seconds

+Features:
+- added Charts page with information about past timers
+- backend now sends out TimerFinished message

+Bugfixes:
+- client timer now continues ticking even with the TimerPage not open

+## Api

+API for the latest version available.

+### WebSocket API

-For the API contracts check out [TypeScript types](https://github.com/gfx687/pomodoro-timer/blob/web-react-0.2.0/web-react/src/other/types.tsx), they are grouped into `OutgoingMessage` and `IncomingMessage`.
+For the WebSocket API contracts check [TypeScript types](https://github.com/gfx687/pomodoro-timer/blob/web-react-0.3.0/web-react/src/other/types.websocket.tsx), they are grouped into `OutgoingMessage` and `IncomingMessage`.

 Request type | Response types
 -|-